Bedřich Smetana: Chamber

 Apart from a juvenile fantasia for violin and piano, Smetana composed only four chamber works, yet each had a deep personal significance.
 The Piano Trio in G minor of 1855 was composed after the death of his daughter Bedřiška; its style is close to that of Robert Schumann, with hints of Liszt, and the overall tone is elegiac.
 It was 20 years before he returned to the chamber genre with his first String Quartet.
 This E minor work, subtitled From My Life, was autobiographical in character, illustrating the composer's youthful enthusiasm for his art, his friendships and loves and, in a change of mood, the onset of his deafness represented by a long harmonic E in the final movement above ominous string tremolos.
-His second String Quartet, in D minor, written in 1882–83 in defiance of his doctor's orders to refrain from all musical activity, was composed in short snatches, "a swirl of music of a person who has lost his hearing."
+His second String Quartet, in D minor, written in 1882–83 in defiance of his physician's orders to refrain from all musical activity, was composed in short snatches, "a swirl of music of a person who has lost his hearing."
 It represents Smetana's frustrations with his life, but is not wholly gloomy, and includes a bright polka.
 It was one of his final compositions; between the two quartets he wrote a violin and piano duet From the homeland, a mixture of melancholy and happiness with strong affinity to Czech folk material.